 The duration of one massage session depends on the age of the child.
 The smaller the baby, the shorter the work with a speech therapist.

-• Age from 0 to 3 years - 5-10 minutes.
+• Ages from 0 to 3 years – 5-10 minutes.

-• Age from 4 to 7 years - 15-20 minutes.
+• Ages from 4 to 7 years – 15-20 minutes.

-Various massage techniques
+Various logomassage techniques

-Consider the basic massage techniques depending on the areas involved.
+Let's look at the basic massage techniques depending on the areas involved.

-Speech therapy tongue massage
+Speech therapy massage language

 • During the procedure, dry sterile wipes are placed under the tongue to absorb excess saliva.